Alessandro Calori: Coaching career

 Following his retirement as a player, Calori initially stayed at Venezia, joining the managing staff that worked alongside head coach Julio César Ribas in the arancioneroverdis 2004–05 season, initially as team manager, and then as assistant coach.
 In 2005, he became joint coach of Serie B side Triestina, alongside Adriano Buffoni, only to be sacked a few weeks later.
 In 2006, he was then appointed at the helm of Serie C1 team Sambenedettese, a spell which proved to be unsuccessful as he was sacked in October 2006.

 On 10 March 2008, he was unveiled as new Avellino coach, replacing Guido Carboni.
 He left his post in June, after having failed to save his team from relegation.

 In February 2009 he was unveiled as new head coach of Lega Pro Prima Divisione club Portosummaga, replacing Manuele Domenicali.
 He guided Portosummaga to win the Lega Pro Prima Divisione title in 2009–10, and automatic promotion to Serie B for his club, in a historical first time in the Italian second division for his club.
 On 2 July 2010, he was unveiled as new head coach of Serie B club Padova.
 Despite a good first half of season, Calori was dismissed by Padova on 15 March 2011 following a string of negative results.

 On 12 December 2011, he was named new head coach of Serie B side Brescia, as a replacement for Giuseppe Scienza.

-He served as head coach of Trapani Calcio from 2016 to 2018, witnessing a relegation to Serie C and a failed promotion campaign the following season.
+He served as head coach of Trapani Calcio from 2016 to 2018, during which the club was relegated to Serie C and failed to be promoted the following season.

 On 20 January 2019, Calori was appointed as the manager of Ternana.
-After less than one month, on 14 February, Calori was fired after he only managed to pick op two points in five league games.
+After less than one month, on 14 February, Calori was fired after he only managed to pick up two points in five league games.

 Style of play

-While not being particularly elegant or skilful defender, Calori was a powerful and physically strong centre back, who was known for his tenacity and his hard-tackling playing style, as well as his leadership.
+While not known for his flair as a defender, Calori was a physically strong centre back, with a hard-tackling playing style.